waka/mysql_replicator/README.md

 # MySQL Replicator

-`MysqlReplicator` gem is a library for processing MySQL Binlog events using the MySQL replication protocol.
+`MysqlReplicator` gem is a library for processing MySQL Binlog events with [MySQL Replication Protocol](https://dev.mysql.com/doc/dev/mysql-server/9.5.0/page_protocol_replication.html).

 And also, this is lightweight because only depend on the Ruby standard library.